toknapp/workshop-3hr-wallet/README.md

 npm install express-session --save
 ```

 Now we have the `express-session` functionality, we can request the cached session token from the `clientele` API.
-This token is stored in the `req.session.oauth_token` as the returned token follows the OAuth2 standard.
+This token is stored in the `req.session.oauth_token` for later use.

 Everytime the user initiates a new request, we will first check if the `oauth_token` is present.
 If not, we redirect the user back to the `/login` page in order to identify himself.

 ## Step 7 -- Read/create wallets

 Reading wallets happens via `clientele.wallets.list()` - provides overview of all wallets for a user.
-Creating wallets happens via `clientele.wallets.create(asset_id, password, type)`.
+Creating wallets happens via `clientele.wallets.create(asset_id, password)`.

 ## Step 8 -- Wallet view

 The wallet view can be requested by using the `clientele` SDK by passing the ID of the wallet to retrieve.
-The wallet view provides an overview of all funds it holds and its corresponding addresses.
+The wallet view provides an overview of all assets it holds and its corresponding addresses.

 ```
 clientele.wallets.retrieve(wallet_id)